Here at Ted & Stacey’s Mattress Guides, we recommend replacing your mattress every 8-10 years.

 But be aware: those days of the symmetrical-comfort mattress just might be behind us.

-Thanks to these new designs, many new mattresses only have one side that you’re meant to sleep on.
+Thanks to these new designs, many new mattresses only have only one side that you’re meant to sleep on.

 For a great example of the modern, one-sided mattress, check out our review of the Amerisleep AS3 Memory Foam mattress.